Biography

 Publications

 Feng Chen*, Daniel Kunin*, Atsushi Yamamura*, Surya Ganguli.
-Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks. [paper] [code] [talk]
+Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks.
+JSTAT 2024. [paper] [code] [talk]

 Daniel Kunin*, Javier Sagastuy-Brena*, Lauren Gillespie, Eshed Margalit, Hidenori Tanaka, Surya Ganguli, Daniel L.K.
 Yamins.
-Rethinking the limiting dynamics of SGD: modified loss, phase space oscillations and anomalous diffusion.
+The limiting dynamics of SGD: modified loss, phase space oscillations and anomalous diffusion.
 NECO 2023. [paper] [code]

 Chao Ma, Daniel Kunin, Lei Wu, Lexing Ying.
 Beyond the Quadratic Approximation: the Multiscale Structure of Neural Network Loss Landscapes.
 JMLR 2022. [paper]